 The average salary, according to Glassdoor.com, indicates that drivers in this division of FedEx earn between $72,000 and $79,000 per year, with a base salary totaling $75,770 per year.

-This information is based off of one user’s input, so it is very difficult to verify.
+This information is based on one user’s input, so it is very difficult to verify.

 If FedEx does pay their LTL drivers this amount, this would indicate that FedEx pays their LTL drivers 4% more than the national average.

 Working for FedEx

 Many drivers seem to love working for FedEx, and the company does provide more than enough mileage for long-haul drivers.
 If the company does pay a low rate of $.93 per mile for an owner operator, this would be on the low-end, according to other truck drivers.